Our Work

 Valeria Carita Lupa

-Valeria, a social work student, engaged in a practicum working with youth in El Alto.
-She helped develop a curriculum dealing with self-esteem, gender equity, and domestic violence.
+Valeria, a social work student, engaged in a practicum working with youth in El Alto helped develop a curriculum dealing with self-esteem, gender equity, and domestic violence.
 Valeria also volunteered in a literacy program while studying.